Posts

 [Disclaimer: The figures of power and the corridors of influence depicted in this narrative are born entirely of the imagination.
 While the shadows of the human psyche are real, the characters who inhabit them and the state they command are purely fictional.]

-That was not her first trip to Sylhet.
-She had first visited 23 years ago.
-But her brain doesn't like to waste space on insignificant memories, so she couldn't really recall what she had done or where she had gone back then.
-All she remembered was that she had visited the dargah.
-Then she went again 12 years ago; that was the last time.
-That memory was somewhat clearer.
-By that count, this was her third time in Sylhet.
-But perhaps it was the first time alone.
+This wasn’t Sneha’s first trip to Sylhet.
+She had first been to the city twenty-three years ago.
+Her brain wasn’t particularly interested in preserving useless memories, so she couldn’t really remember what she had done or where she had gone back then.
+She only remembered one thing- she had gone to the Dargah.
+She went again twelve years ago.
+That was the last time.
+She remembered that trip a little better.
+So technically, that dawn was her third time stepping into Sylhet city.
+But it was the first time she had ever come alone.

 Chasing the Dragon: Black Hole